byuflowlab/OpenFASTTools.jl/docs/src/quickstart.md

 ## AeroDyn Only

 Let's start off with just running AeroDyn by itself.
-There are three files required to run AeroDyn, a driver file, an input file, and a blade file.
+There are at least four files required to run AeroDyn, a driver file, an input file, a blade file, and an airfoil input file.
 We'll use the Unsteady Aerodynamics Experiment (UAE) 20 kW wind turbine as an example.

 ### ADDriver
 First, the driver file.
 The driver file provides the basic turbine description, operating conditions, and points the driver at the input file.
 So naturally we need to declare those things.